emanueltameklo31/Windows-Server-Domain-Architecture-Lab/README.md

 ---

 ## 3) Install Windows Server 2019

+⭐Goal: Deploy a secure server operating system to support enterprise identity and infrastructure services.

 1. Start the DC VM
 2. Install **Windows Server 2019 Standard (Desktop Experience)**
-3. Create the local Administrator password and sign in
+3. Create the local Administrator password and sign in (I would suggest "Password1")

 ---

 ## 4) Name the server + set the Internal NIC static IP

+⭐Goal: Ensure consistent identification and reliable network communication for domain and DNS services.

 ### A) Rename the server
 - Server Manager → Local Server → Computer name → rename to something like `DC` → reboot